 New IRS levy law change.
 The IRS has passed new guidelines for the new IRS levy law change.
 Individuals and businesses have more time now to file an administrative claim or to bring a civil action for a levy or asset seizure that was outside legal parameters, according to the IRS.
-When the IRS levy goes into effect, it permits the legal seizure and sale of property including wages, money in a bank account or other financial institution, vehicles, real estate and other personal assets that ht IRS levy can use to satisfy a taxpayers tax debt.
+When the IRS levy goes into effect, it permits the legal seizure and sale of property including wages, money in a bank account or other financial institution, vehicles, real estate and other personal assets that the IRS levy can use to satisfy a taxpayers tax debt.
 New IRS levy law change.

 Anyone who receives an IRS bill titled, Final Notice of Intent to Levy and Notice of Your Right to a Hearing, should immediately contact the IRS.
-By doing so, a taxpayer may be able to make arrangements to pay the liability, instead of having the IRS proceed with the Levy.
+By doing so, a taxpayer may be able to make arrangements to pay the liability, instead of having the IRS proceed with the IRS Wage Garnishment.
 It's also important that those who receive a levy for their employees, vendors, customers or other third parties comply with the levy.
 Failure to do so may subject the party receiving the levy to personal liability.
 For more information, see the "What's a Levy ?" page on irs.gov